 S.A.
 AJAYI

 S.A.
-Ajayi was a pivotal figure in Nigeria’s journey to independence.
-He actively participated in several London constitutional conferences, including the vital Lancaster House Conferences in 1958, where he played a significant role in shaping Nigeria’s future.
+Ajayi He was a crucial figure in Nigeria’s path to independence, playing an active role in several London constitutional conferences, including the important Lancaster House Conferences in 1958, where he significantly influenced Nigeria’s future.

 “I lived and worked in these regions with no generic hostility.
-Disagreement is a human traits not an exclusivity of a race, region, or people: An example of the “Nottin Hill riots” in the London metropolis highlights the concerns of minority Caribbeans.
+Disagreement is a human trait, not the exclusive domain of any race, region, or people.
+The ‘Notting Hill riots’ in London serve as an example of the concerns of minority Caribbeans.

-IT’S TIME TO LET US GO so we can further understand ourselves AND PROVIDE INDIGENOUS SOLUTIONS to our challenges as a people”
+IT’S TIME TO LET US GO so we can better understand ourselves AND FIND INDIGENOUS SOLUTIONS to our challenges as a people.”

-S.A Ajayi, a distinguished statesman, played a pivotal role within the Northern People’s Congress delegation, where he passionately represented Okun people—an ethnic group of Yoruba extraction in what is now Kogi State.
+S.A.
+Ajayi was a member of the Northern People’s Congress delegation, representing the Okun people—a Yoruba ethnic group from what is now Kogi State.

 THE ABA WOMEN’S RIOT

-A group which was a key part of the struggle for Nigeria’s independence and which confronted the British maladministration were women from the southern part of the country known to have carried out the popular ‘Aba Women’s Riot’.
+A significant group involved in Nigeria’s struggle for independence was the women from the southern part of the country who led the famous ‘Aba Women’s Riot’.

-In November 1929, thousands of the women assembled in Calabar and Owerri from where they took over major roads and streets in protest.
-Some of the warrant chiefs were forced to resign, following the riot, which was seen as the first major uprising against the British rule in Nigeria.
+In November 1929, thousands of these women gathered in Calabar and Owerri, taking to the streets in protest.
+Their actions resulted in the resignation of several warrant chiefs and marked the first major resistance against British colonial rule in Nigeria.

 FUNMILAYO RANSOME-KUTI